GpaRicky/macrokeyboard/README.md

     .
     ├── rsc                         # resoure files
-    └── andresen-macropad-source    # ino files for programming the Pro-Micro
+    └── andresen-macropad-source    # ino files for programming the Pro-Micro - this is how I have my macros programmed.
+    └── andresen-macropad-template  # ino files for programming the Pro-Micro - Vanilla template with 112 macros programmed.

 # Code Details
 The current code that is published was a ground up re-write that added in licensing, better code-comments and the concept of macro pages with theoretical support up to 96 macros.
 The current code takes 29% of program memory on a pro-micro.